 Get Addiction Intervention

 If there is someone in your life who you think may have an addiction to drugs or alcohol, there is a way you can help.
-Interventions are one of the greatest techniques for getting the addicted into a rehabilitation (rehab) treatment program.
-Watching a person struggle and fight against their addiction can be a torturous process, particularly if you are a family member.
+Interventions are one of the greatest techniques for getting a person who is addicted to a substance into a rehabilitation (rehab) treatment program.
+Watching a person struggle and fight can be a torturous process, particularly if you are a family member.
 You might be asking, “How can I help my loved one get sober again,” and “What’s my part in getting my friend help?”
 Don’t let fear stop you from taking action.
 Call our intervention services at 626-602-2966 for more information about interventions and how to set one up.

 What Is an Intervention?